zihao17/chat-studio/README.en.md

 **Chat Studio：** An open-source AI conversation platform supporting multi-session concurrency, knowledge base enhancement, and automated workflows.
 Built with React + TypeScript frontend and Node.js backend.

+# Chat Studio - Frontend Only (Backup)

+- This branch (`backup-frontend-only`) preserves the initial state of the project:
+- a **standalone React + Vite frontend** without any backend integration.
+- It serves as a clean snapshot before introducing the Express server and API migration.

 ## Tech Stack

 - **Frontend**: React 19 + TypeScript + Vite